 The Parthenon Marbles Cast Collection is on display in the public atrium of Olympic Tower in Manhattan (645 Fifth Avenue), City College of New York.

 The collection was acquired in 1852 and was one of the first sets of Parthenon Marbles casts to come to the United States.

 Although incomplete, the casts served as an important educational function in the university’s art classes for more than a century.

 In 1992 the casts were placed in storage, awaiting necessary restoration until 1999, when the Alexander S. Onassis Public Benefit Foundation (USA) provided the necessary funds for the project — completed in the summer of 2000.

 The casts on display are on the loan from the City College of New York.
 They are direct copies made from the molds of the original marble sculptures once adorning the Parthenon, the supreme monument of Greek antiquity and one of the greatest symbols of Western civilization.

-Featured image: Removal of sculptures from the Parthenon by Lord Elgin’s men, after 1801, Edward Dodwell and/or Simone Pomardi; watercolor.
+The featured image at the top of this article depicts the removal of sculptures from the Parthenon by Lord Elgin’s men, after 1801.
+Painting is by Edward Dodwell and/or Simone Pomardi; watercolor.
 (Source / The Packard Humanities Institute)

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
 Click here and start your monthly or annual support today.
 If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!